-Services that are covered for you What you must pay when you get these services For women who are pregnant, we cover: • Up to three screening exams during a pregnancy Medicare-covered preventive HIV screening.
-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Services that are covered for you What you must pay when you get these services For women who are pregnant, we cover:Up to three screening exams during a pregnancy Medicare-covered preventive HIV screening.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies In-Network: Home Health Care \$0 copayment - Member's Home High Cost Durable Medical Equipment 20% coinsurance - Durable Medical Equipment Provider Low Cost Durable Medical Equipment \$0 copayment - Durable Medical Equipment Provider Home infusion therapy Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Prior authorization requirements may apply.
+In-Network: Home Health Care \$0 copayment - Member's Home High Cost Durable Medical Equipment 20% coinsurance - Durable Medical Equipment Provider Low Cost Durable Medical Equipment \$0 copayment - Durable Medical Equipment Provider In-Network: Home infusion therapy involves the intravenous or subcutaneous administration of drugs or biologicals to an individual at home.
 The components needed to perform home infusion include the drug (for example, antivirals, immune globulin), equipment (for example, a pump), and supplies (for example, tubing and catheters).
-Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier In-Network: Medical Supplies \$0 copayment - Medical Supply Provider Medicare Part B Covered Drugs 20% coinsurance - PCP's Office - Specialist's Office - Pharmacy Provider and Professional Services \$0 copayment - PCP's Office Hospice care You may receive care from any Medicare-certified hospice program.
-You When you enroll in a Medicare-certified hospice program, your hospice services and
+Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Medical Supplies \$0 copayment - Medical Supply Provider Medicare Part B Covered Drugs 20% coinsurance - PCP's Office - Specialist's Office - Pharmacy Provider and Professional Services \$0 copayment - PCP's Office Hospice care You may receive care from any Medicare-certified hospice program.

-You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

-• Drugs for symptom control and pain relief

-When you enroll in a

-Medicare-certified hospice

-program, your hospice services and

-your Part A and Part B services

-related to your terminal prognosis

-are paid for by Original Medicare,

-not CareFree (HMO).
-Hospice

-consultations are included as part

-of Inpatient hospital care.
-Provider

-cost sharing may apply for
+Covered services include: Drugs for symptom control and pain relief When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CareFree (HMO).
+Hospice consultations are included as part of Inpatient hospital care.
+Provider cost sharing may apply for